Why Should I choose an HDS Participating Dentist?

 How do I terminate my dental plan and obtain any applicable refunds from HDS?

 All requests for termination must be made through HealthCare.gov.
-All requests for termination are effective on the last calendar day of the current month and must be received by Healthcare.gov by the last day of the month.
-Any overpayment resulting from an approved termination request will be automatically refunded via the same method that payment was originally made.
+Any overpayment resulting from an approved termination request will be refunded.
 Any re-enrollment will be considered a new enrollment; therefore, any waiting periods and deductibles will apply as new.